Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Born in Togo: Professional footballer Emmanuel Adebayor, a forward for Premier League club Tottenham Hotspur.
-He has previously played for Arsenal, Real Madrid and Manchester City.
+► Born in Togo: Professional footballer Emmanuel Adebayor, a forward who has played for Arsenal, Monaco, Manchester City, Real Madrid, Crystal Palace and İstanbul Başakşehir.

 TUNISIA